AlexGerwer/Harnessing_Machine_Learning_for_Proactive_Diabetes_Risk_Prediction/README.md

 1. Open the Jupyter Notebook: `Project_04_Diabetes_Prediction.ipynb`.
 2. Execute the cells sequentially to perform data loading, preprocessing, EDA, feature engineering, model training, tuning, and evaluation.
 3.  **Warning:** Training and hyperparameter tuning (especially GridSearchCV and Keras Tuner) can be computationally intensive and time-consuming, particularly on standard hardware.
 Running on platforms like Google Colab with GPU/TPU acceleration (for Neural Networks) is recommended for faster execution.

-### Using Pre-trained Models (`main.py`)

-A simple script `main.py` is provided to demonstrate predictions using pre-trained models (assuming they are saved, e.g., as `.joblib` or `.keras` files - *Note: Saving/loading logic might need to be added/confirmed in the notebook/script if not already present*).

-1. Ensure the required pre-trained model files are present in the repository.
-2. Run the script from the activated environment:
-    ```bash
-    python main.py
-    ```
-3. Follow the on-screen prompts (likely involving selecting a model and inputting feature values) to get a prediction.

 ## Actionable Insights & Impact